flatcar/shim-review/README.md

 *******************************************************************************
 ### What product or service is this for?
 *******************************************************************************
-Flatcar Container Linux is a fully open source, minimal-footprint, secure by default and always up-to-date Linux distribution for running containers at scale.
+Flatcar Container Linux is a community driven, fully open source, minimal-footprint, secure by default and always up-to-date Linux distribution for running containers at scale.